History of Wiltshire: Early political history

-The inhabitants of Wiltshire have always been addicted to industrious rather than warlike pursuits, and the political history of the county is not remarkable, being affected only by events of national importance that affected most regions.
+Wiltshire has traditionally been a peaceful county, with little impact on national political history.
 In 1086, after the completion of the Domesday Survey, Salisbury was the scene of a great council, in which all the landholders took oaths of allegiance to the king.
 A council for the same purpose assembled at Salisbury in 1116.
-At Clarendon in 1166 was drawn up the assize which remodelled the provincial administration of justice.
+Nearby at Clarendon, the assize which remodelled the provincial administration of justice was drawn up in 1166.
 Parliaments were held at Marlborough in 1267 and at Salisbury in 1328 and 1384.

 During the wars of Stephen's reign, Salisbury, Devizes and Malmesbury were garrisoned by Roger, Bishop of Salisbury, for the Empress, but in 1138 Stephen seized the bishop and captured Devizes Castle.
-In 1216 Marlborough Castle was surrendered to Louis by Hugh de Neville.
+In 1216, Marlborough Castle was surrendered to Louis by Hugh de Neville.
 Hubert de Burgh escaped in 1233 from Devizes Castle, where he had been imprisoned in the previous year.

 The Civil War

-In the Civil War of the 17th century Wiltshire actively supported the parliamentary cause, displaying a spirit of violent anti-Catholicism.
+In the Civil War of the 17th century, Wiltshire actively supported the parliamentary cause, displaying a spirit of violent anti-Catholicism.
 The efforts of the Marquess of Hertford and of Lord Seymour to raise a party for the king met with vigorous resistance from the inhabitants.
 However, the Royalists made some progress in the early stage of the struggle against the Roundheads, with Marlborough being captured for the king in 1642, while in 1643 the forces of the Earl of Essex were routed by Charles I and Prince Rupert at the Battle of Aldbourne Chase.
 In the same year Sir William Waller, after failing to capture Devizes, was defeated in the Battle of Roundway Down nearby.

 In 1645, the Clubmen of Dorset and Wiltshire, whose sole object was peace, systematically punished any member of either party discovered in acts of plunder.
 Devizes, the last stronghold of the Royalists, was captured by Oliver Cromwell in 1645.
-In 1655 a rising organised on behalf of the exiled Charles II at Salisbury was dispersed in the same year.
+In 1655, a rising organised on behalf of the exiled Charles II at Salisbury was dispersed in the same year.